Martin Pollard

 Martin Lee Pollard (born 2 August 1977) is an English cricketer.
 Pollard is a right-handed batsman who bowls right-arm medium-fast.
 He was born in Shotley Bridge, County Durham.

 Pollard made his debut for Northumberland in the 2001 Minor Counties Championship against the Hertfordshire.
 Pollard played Minor counties cricket for Northumberland from 2001 to 2006, which included 19 Minor Counties Championship matches and 17 MCCA Knockout Trophy matches.
 He made his List A debut against Staffordshire in the 2nd round of the 2002 Cheltenham & Gloucester Trophy which was held in 2001.
 He played 2 further List A matches, against Leicestershire in the 2003 Cheltenham & Gloucester Trophy and Middlesex in the 2005 Cheltenham & Gloucester Trophy.
 In his 3 List A matches, he took 2 wickets at a bowling average of 39.50, with best figures of 1/18.

-He currently plays for Blaydon CC in the North East Premier League, having done so since 2009.
-Previously he played for Benwell Hill, Ashington, Gateshead Fell, Halesowen and Moseley Ashfield.
+He currently plays for Tynemouth CC, in the North East Premier League, having done so since 2016, bowling off-spin, and has recently passed 500 NEPL wickets, despite major knee surgery for Sarcoma in 2020.
+Previously he played for Hetton Lyons, Blaydon, Benwell Hill (where he won the North East Premier League in 2002), Ashington, Gateshead Fell, Halesowen and Moseley Ashfield.